jordanbmowry/restaurant-reservation/README.md

   I want to search for a reservation by phone number (partial or complete) so that I can quickly access a customer's reservation when they call about their reservation.

+  "John Doe" reservation displays when number correct number is searched.
   ![Searched reservation](readme-screenshots/searchedReservation1.png)

 - ### US-08 Change an existing reservation